john-mcs/homely/README.md

 If the /config/custom_components directory does not exist already, just create it.

-Restart home-assistant, and thoe Homely integration should be available to add under settings.
+Restart home-assistant, and the Homely integration should be available to add under settings.